INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Instance-Aware BNN

-In this section, we introduce how to determine the instance-aware thresholds considering the instance-wise mean information. \cref{fig:structure_ori_and_mean}a shows the conventional block structure used in ReActNet~\cite{liu2020reactnet}.
+To address the aforementioned issue, we introduce a novel module that determines the quantization threshold considering the instance-wise information. \cref{fig:structure_ori_and_mean}a shows the conventional block structure used in ReActNet~\cite{liu2020reactnet}.
 To use the channel-wise learnable thresholds, ReActNet modified the Sign activation function as follows: